 Put a drop of liquid separately on the glass.
-It is important for this liquid to have no air bubbles, so if your first drop has bubbles, keep holding the bottle upside down and place a second drop somewhere else on the glass to use for mixing.
+Make sure the drop has no air bubbles in it.
+If it does, keep holding the bottle upside down and put a second drop somewhere else on the glass to use for mixing.

-Spread the liquid around a little, pull half of the powder to the liquid with the mixing tool, and mix them together quickly but carefully.
+Spread the liquid around a little, pull half of the powder to the liquid with the mixing tool, and mix them together quickly and carefully.
 Add more powder until you have used the full amount instructed.
-It is important to mix in all the powder and not add extra liquid so the filling is strong.
+Be sure to mix in all the powder and do not add extra liquid.
+This makes the filling strong.
 The mixture should become thick and smooth like chewing gum.